Home » Resources » Housing

 What are some housing options for someone with SMI?

 • Transitional housing is provided in some areas for people leaving a hospital who need more support temporarily as they move back into the community.
 You might ask a social worker at the hospital for information about transitional housing options in the area.
-You can also type transitional housing and your city/county/state into your browser to search for possibilities.

 • Board and care or group homes may provide food, supervision, and someone qualified to dispense medication.
 Some have staff to assist with recreational activities.
 Check to see whether the facility is licensed.
 If licensed, check to see what state agency certifies their license and what training staff have received.
 Plan to tour the home and speak with residents to ensure a good fit before committing.